- The Racket

 To make its case, PragerU’s viral video from this week makes a series of blatant lies.

-Then it depicts two entirely fictitious groups of people—skinny hipster protesters holding signs around the Lee statue:
+Then it depicts two entirely fictitious groups of people—skinny hipsters holding signs around the Lee statue:

 This is what the area around the statue actually looked like on August 12: